- Home

 Access

 The SWA Greenway Trail System has two trail heads.
-The northern entrance is located at the SWA Administration building parking lot at 7501 N. Jog Road in West Palm Beach.
+The northern entrance is located at the Authority's Administration Building parking lot at 7501 N. Jog Road in West Palm Beach.
 The southern entrance is located at the bend where 45th Street becomes N. Jog Road.
 The SWA Greenway Trail System is also accessible by foot or bike from Grassy Waters Preserve trails.Trail System Etiquette & Safety

 - Trail Safety – Be sure to keep your distance from animals.

-- Prepare – Bring water in a reusable container as there is no potable water available on trail.
+- Prepare – Bring water in a reusable container, as there is no potable water available on the trails.

-- Stay on the Trails –The trails are marked with signs and markers.
-We ask that you stay on the designated nature trails as you go exploring.
-Going “off trail” can damage plants and may lead to lost visitors.
+- Stay on the Trails – The trails are marked with signs and markers.
+We ask that you stay on the designated nature trails as you explore.
+Going “off trail” can damage plants and may also lead to lost visitors.

-- Beware and Respect Wildlife – These trails are home to alligators, venomous snakes, poison ivy, bobcats, and other wild animals.
+- Beware and Respect Wildlife – These trails are home to alligators, venomous snakes, poison ivy, bobcats and other wild animals.
+Please be safe and respect their space.

-- Pack it In / Pack it Out – Help us keep our trail system and conservation area clean.
-Our trails are not equipped with trash cans.
-We ask that visitors pack out what they bring in and dispose of it properly at home.
+- Pack It In/Pack It Out – Help us keep our trail system and conservation area clean.
+Our trails are not equipped with trash cans or recycling bins.
+We ask that visitors pack out what they bring in and dispose of garbage and recyclables properly at home.

 - Feed Yourself, Not the Wildlife – Please do not share your snacks with the wildlife.
-It is best for them and your safety.
+It's best for them and your safety.

-- Be courteous - Share the trails.
+- Be courteous– Share the trails.
 The trails are narrow.
-Cyclists, please slow down.
+Cyclists, please slow down, and walkers/runners be aware.

 Prohibited on Site